-This Handbook was compiled and created by the Shanghai International Energy Exchange (INE) for the purpose of informing investors about crude oil.
-INE has endeavored to ensure the information provided here is reliable, accurate, and complete, but does not provide any guarantee as to its accuracy, appropriateness, and completeness and expressly disclaims any liability for errors and omissions.
-INE is under no obligation to update, supplement, correct, or amend any information contained in this Handbook.
+This Handbook is prepared by the Shanghai International Energy Exchange ("INE") from the information it has compiled to provide investors with an introduction to crude oil.
+While INE has made every effort to ensure this information is reliable, accurate, and complete, it does not provide any guarantee as to its accuracy, appropriateness, and completeness and expressly disclaims all liabilities for any error or omission it may contain.
+INE is also under no obligation to update, supplement, correct, or revise any information contained herein.

-The information provided here is for reference purposes only and does not constitute any investment advice, invitation to invest, or any other form of recommendation to engage in investment activities, and is not to be relied upon for investment research or decision-making, nor in the determination or certification of moral, liability, or legal matters, nor is it accompanied by any form of guarantee, whether expressed or implied in this Handbook.
-INE disclaims any liability for any direct or indirect investment gains or losses arising from the information provided in this Handbook.
+The information provided in this Handbook is for reference purposes only and does not constitute any investment advice, invitation to invest, or any other form of recommendation to engage in investment activities, and is not to be relied upon for investment research or decision-making, nor in the determination or certification of moral, liability, or legal matters, nor is it accompanied by any form of guarantee, whether expressed or implied in this Handbook.
+INE disclaims all liabilities for any direct or indirect investment gains or losses arising from the information provided herein.

-INE retains the copyright to this Handbook.
-No part of this Handbook may be reproduced, copied, and/or published in any manner whatsoever without the written permission from INE.
-If any information herein is to be cited, it must be attributed to INE and must not be referenced, abridged, or modified in a manner contrary to its original meaning in this Handbook.
-INE reserves the right to hold any organization or individual violating these provisions legally liable.
-All third-party trademarks and intellectual property rights mentioned in this Handbook are owned by their respective owners.
+This Handbook is copyrighted by INE and may not be reproduced, copied, or published in any form by any organization or individual without prior written permission.
+If any information in this Handbook is to be cited, it must be attributed to "Shanghai International Energy Exchange" and must not be cited, abridged, or modified in a manner contrary to its original meaning.
+INE reserves the right to hold violators liable through legal procedures.
+All third-party trademarks and intellectual properties appearing in this Handbook are the property of their respective owners.